apache/pulsar/site2/docs/cookbooks-message-dispatch-throttling.md

 - `dispatchThrottlingRateInByte` The maximum number of bytes of messages delivered per rate-limiting period.
 The default is' -1 ', which means no limit.

-> `dispatchThrottlingRateInMsg` and `dispatchThrottlingRateInByte` are these AND relations.
+> `dispatchThrottlingRateInMsg` and `dispatchThrottlingRateInByte` are AND relations.

 ### How it works
 Message dispatch throttling works divided into these steps: